RednibCoding/Flutris/README.md

 - Tap: rotate the Tetromino clockwise
 - Long Tap : immediately land the Tetromino at the bottom
 - Tab the Hold Area at the top left corner: Hold the current Tetromino
+- Tab the Next Area at the top right corner: pause game
+- Back: exit

 ## Use this package as a library